3 Live Kru: 4 Live Kru

 On the November 26 episode of Impact!, B.G. brought Kip and the 3LK to the ring, and asked the Truth and Konnan to give Kip James a yes/no vote to be accepted into the group.
 After B.G. got heated with Konnan, both gave Kip "yes" votes, and the "4 Live Kru" was born.
 That night, Kip James had a fight with NWA World Heavyweight Champion Jeff Jarrett, and almost won before the usual interference tipped the match in Jarrett's favor.

 On December 3, 4LK gave an interview to Terry Taylor along with BG's father, "Bullet" Bob Armstrong.
 Armstrong opined that 4LK were the chosen ones, and that if they stuck together they could rule TNA.

 On December 11 at Turning Point 2005, Konnan hit Kip James with a steel chair at the end of their match with Team Canada.
 He also hit B.G. with the same chair.
-He offered his companionship to The Truth, but Killings was extremely upset, yelling at Konnan to hit him as well thus ending the team.
+He offered his companionship to The Truth, but Killings was upset, yelling at Konnan to hit him as well, thus ending the team.